' Determine if Bankruptcy Is Right for You - Robert M. Geller

 Are Your Debts the Result of Medical Bills?

-Statistics show medical bills are the cause of half of all bankruptcies.
-Bankruptcy can discharge medical bills or provide a three to five year repayment plan for a portion of the debt.
-If you are faced with astronomical medical bills you have no chance of ever repaying, bankruptcy can offer a solution.
+Statistics show that medical bills are the cause of half of all bankruptcies.
+Bankruptcy can discharge medical bills or provide a three to five-year repayment plan for a portion of the debt.
+If you are faced with astronomical medical bills that you have no chance of ever repaying, bankruptcy can offer a solution.

 Do You Own Anything of Value?

 If you do not own a home or other valuable assets, bankruptcy can help you with minimal impact.
 The same is true if your assets are worth less than the debt you owe.
-Bankruptcy can also help to protect your assets from creditors, so it is important to speak with a bankruptcy attorney about your specific circumstances.
+Bankruptcy can also help to protect your assets from creditors.
+It is important to speak with a bankruptcy attorney about your specific circumstances.

 Do You Have Money in Savings?